It's often, if not always, a good idea to provide some form of test or assessment after providing job training to employees.

 Likewise, it's important if you're using your own learning management system (LMS) to create your own assessments, using tools like the online quizmaker shown below.

-LMSs such as the Convergence Enterprise LMS allow you to make your own online quizzes and other online learning activities.
+LMSs allow you to make your own online quizzes and other online learning activities.

 Hopefully understanding the concepts of reliability and validity will help when you evaluate tests or create and evaluate your own tests.